How to find the best keywords for Google shopping ads for better conversion

 Google Trends:

 This tool helps you understand the popularity of search terms over time.
 You can compare the search volume of different keywords and identify trends that may impact your advertising strategy.
+And, using the Google trends, you can research the keywords based on specific countries, specific region, even for specific categories.

 External Keyword Research Tools: